Precovery of TESS Single Transits with KELT: Data

 TESS \citep{Ricker:2015} is a NASA mission that will monitor bright and nearby stars for transiting planets, with a prime mission lasting two years.
 The combined field of view is $24^{\circ} \times 96^{\circ}$ with four 4096$\times$4096 pixel CCDs, at $\sim$21\arcsec\ per pixel, and a bandpass between 600 nm and 1000 nm, referred to as $T$-band.
 It will acquire observations in two modes.
 A selection of about 200,000 stars will be observed at a 2-minute cadence, while all stars in the field of view will be observed at a 30-minute cadence, including about 30 million stars brighter than $T=15$.
 The short-cadence observations are commonly referred to as the postage-stamp targets, while the longer cadence observations are referred to as Full Frame Image (FFI) targets.

 The 2-min TESS targets are selected based on the suitability for detection of small transiting planets.
 That requirement leads generally to a selection of bright, cool, dwarf stars.
 The target selection process must account for a number of factors, and can lead to a range of expected planet yields.
 Papers that have looked at the expected yields include \citet{Sullivan:2015}, \citet{Bouma:2017}, and \citet{Barclay:2018}.
 Each of these papers simulates the TESS survey, and the resulting physical and observational properties of the detected planets.
-They find that while the key goals of TESS generally center on small planet discovery, TESS will also discover hundreds of planets larger than 4$R_{\Earth}$ from the 2-minute observations, and of order thousands such planets from the FFIs, with rough agreement between those two predictions about the numbers of planets that will be detected of different sizes.
+They find that while the key goals of TESS generally center on small planet discovery, TESS will also discover hundreds of planets larger than 4$R_{\Earth}$ from the 2-min observations, and of order thousands such planets from the FFIs, with rough agreement between those predictions about the numbers of planets that will be detected of different sizes.

 TESS will observe the sky in a set of pointed observations in which the spacecraft will nearly continuously observe a section of the sky stretching from the ecliptic to the ecliptic pole for 27 days, with each section referred to as a sector.
 The mission will step around ecliptic longitude over the course of 13 sectors to cover most of an ecliptic hemisphere over the course of a year, and then rotate and observe the other hemisphere.
 Near the ecliptic poles, subsequent sectors will overlap, so that stars in those regions can be observed for many months.
-However, the majority of the sky observed by TESS (74\%) will have an observational baseline of only $\sim$27 days.
+Near the ecliptic poles, the overlapping sectors create the TESS continuous viewing zones (CVZs).
+In those regions, many stars will have near-continuous coverage over 351 days (although, due to gaps between adjacent CCDs, most stars even in the CVZs will miss at least one sector of observation).
+However, the CVZs cover only 1.7\% of the sky (2\% of the TESS footprint in the prime mission), and so the majority of the sky observed by TESS (74\%) will have an observational baseline of only $\sim$27 days.
 For those transiting exoplanets that have orbital periods longer than 13.5 days, TESS can only capture one or two transits, and for periods longer than 27 days, TESS can only capture one transit.
-In these cases, the true ephemerides of the planets will be difficult to determine from TESS data alone.
+In these cases, the true ephemerides of the planets will be difficult to determine from TESS data alone. \citet{Sullivan:2015} predict that long period planets (P$>$20d) will account for approximately 20\% of the TESS transit detections, while \citet{Bouma:2017} find similar expectations.